Macavity/url-shortener/README.md

 # URL Shortener

-A simple implementation of a URL Shortener Service built with:
+A simple implementation of a URL Shortener Service build with NestJS and including a very basic user interface.
-- Language: **Node** / **TypeScript**
-- Framework: **NestJS**
-- Two endpoints:
-    - /short-url/encode - Encodes a URL to a shortened URL
-    - /short-url/decode - Decodes a shortened URL to its original URL.

 ## How to use